HFS: Holistic Query-Aware Frame Selection for Efficient Video Understanding: Conclusion

 \section{Conclusion}

-This paper proposes an end-to-end trainable task-adaptive framework.
-Through a Chain-of-Thought guided implicit query generation mechanism, the model adapts its selection focus for different problem types.
-The introduced set-level optimization framework simultaneously enhances the quality of the frame set across relevance, coverage, and redundancy.
-The teacher-student distillation architecture eliminates reliance on offline pseudo-labels, enabling end-to-end training.
-Experiments across multiple benchmarks demonstrate that our method outperforms existing approaches.
+This paper proposes an end-to-end, task-adaptive framework for video frame selection, where a CoT-conditioned latent query extraction mechanism adapts the selection focus to diverse task intents.
+The set-level optimization objective jointly enhances relevance and coverage while suppressing redundancy.
+Moreover, the mutual learning mechanism between the student selector and the teacher reasoner eliminates the reliance on offline pseudo-labels.
+Extensive experiments across multiple benchmarks demonstrate that our method consistently outperforms existing approaches.
+The gains hold across both teacher backbones and all four benchmarks.